gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 ..
    COMMENT: Is Linux/Mac still supported?
 Seems like we're not testing it...

 This MRW Application release has been tested on a variety of platforms widely used by researchers, including NOAA High-Performance Computing (HPC) systems (e.g. Jet, Gaea), cloud environments, and generic Linux and macOS systems.
 Four `levels of support <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`_ have been defined for the MRW Application.
 Preconfigured (Level 1) systems already have the required software libraries (*spack-stack*) available in a central location.
 The MRW Application is expected to build and run out-of-the-box on these systems, and users can :ref:`download the MRW App code <DownloadMRWApp>` without first installing prerequisites.
-On other platforms, the required libraries will need to be installed as part of the :ref:`MRW Application build <BuildRunMRW>` process.
+On other platforms, the required libraries will need to be installed as part of the :ref:`MRW Application build <build-mrw>` process.
 On Level 2 platforms, installation should be straightforward, and the MRW App should build and run successfully.
 On Level 3 & 4 platforms, users may need to perform additional troubleshooting since little or no pre-release testing has been conducted on these systems.

 ..
    COMMENT: What about Level 2 systems?!